MrSwitch/hello.js/README.md

 For providers which support only OAuth1 or OAuth2 with Explicit Grant, the authentication flow needs to be signed with a secret key that may not be exposed in the browser.
-HelloJS gets round this problem by the use of an intermediary webservice defined by `oauth_proxy`, this service looks up the secret from a database and performs the handshake required to provision an `access_token`.
+HelloJS gets round this problem by the use of an intermediary webservice defined by `oauth_proxy`.
+This service looks up the secret from a database and performs the handshake required to provision an `access_token`.
 In the case of OAuth1, the webservice also signs subsequent API requests.

 **Quick start:** Register your client_id + client_secret at the OAuth Proxy service, [Register your App](https://auth-server.herokuapp.com/)